MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-install-code.md

 > Use the shortcuts `tcodeunit` and `ttrigger` to create the basic structure for the codeunit and trigger.

 ### Get information about an extension
 Each extension version has a set of properties that contain information about the extension, including: AppVersion, DataVersion, Dependencies, Id, Name, and Publisher.
 This information can be useful when installing.
 For example, one of the more important properties is the `DataVersion` property, which tells you what version of data you are dealing with.
 These properties are encapsulated in a `ModuleInfo` data type.
 You can access these properties by through the `NAVApp.GetCurrentModuleInfo()` and `NAVAPP.GetModuleInfo()` methods.
+For more information, see [NavApp Data Type](methods-auto/navapp/navapp-data-type.md)

 ### Install codeunit example
 This example uses the ` OnInstallAppPerDatabase()` trigger to check whether the data version of the previous extension version is compatible for the upgrade.